 Locate the suppressor on the load side of the main disconnect device, as close as possible to the phase conductors and ground/neutral bar.

-Provide a 30A disconnect.
+Provide a disconnect sized accordingly.
 The disconnect device shall be directly integrated to the suppressor and assembly bus using bolted bus bar connections.

 The TVSS shall be integral to switchgear, switchboard, MCC and bus plug as factory standardized design.